Ally-Financial/abc-doc/README.md

 4. Backout plan

 Documenting Process\tasks is simple,lets do it!*
-And as we do it lets do it right as like an Ally employee does - **Removing sensitive PII data**
 ------

 ABC Doc is a python based utility built on open source.
 IT also dwells into aws cloud realm for text intelligent extraction and PII classifications